Deltares/ProbabilisticLibrary/CONTRIBUTING.md

 ## Bracketing

 We are using the Allman style of Bracketing, see: [Indent style](https://en.wikipedia.org/wiki/Indent_style).
-Notice that curlies are also required if you have a single statement.
+Notice that curlies are also required if you have a single statement, except for return statements.

 ```
 int main(int argc, char* argv[])